-The Financial Aid Warning status is used for students who are not meeting (1) the overall GPA, (2) 67% completion requirement for the first time, or (3) the 150% time frame requirement (if they are within one term of graduation).
-Students must notify the Office of Financial Aid, if they are within one term of graduation.
+The Financial Aid Warning status is used for students who are not meeting (1) the overall GPA or (2) the 67% completion requirement for the first time.
 Students who are placed on financial aid warning are not required to appeal.
 Financial aid warning is an automatic grace period that allows students one term to satisfy the standards of academic progress.
 A student can be placed on warning only once.